-- 3.3.2 Installation of Pipe for Subdrains - 3.3.2.1 Pipelaying defective or damaged pipe.
+3.3.2 Installation of Pipe for Subdrains

+3.3.2.1 Pipelaying

+Install pipe in accordance with the manufacturer's recommendations.
+Thoroughly examine each section of pipe before being laid; do not use defective or damaged pipe.
 Do not lay pipe when the trench conditions or weather is unsuitable for such work.
 Remove water from trenches by sump pumping or other approved methods.
 Lay the pipe to the grades and alignment as indicated.
 Bed the pipe to the established gradeline.
 Center perforations on the bottom of the pipe.
 Lay bell-and-spigot type with the bell ends upstream.
 Approval of all in-place pipes by the Contracting Officer is required prior to backfilling.